|Texas Farm Bureau Insurance Companies|

 |Salary Grade:||Grade 15|

-This position is responsible for investigating and resolving claims in a fair, prompt, and efficient manner, according to the Company and Claims department policies and procedures on an as needed basis.
+This position is responsible for investigating and resolving claims in a fair, prompt, and efficient manner, according to the Company and Claims department policies and procedures.

 MAJOR RESPONSIBILITIES AND AUTHORITY

 Investigate, evaluate, and settle claims, applying technical knowledge and human relations skills to effect fair and prompt disposal of cases and to contribute to a reduced loss ratio.

 Recognize the need for experts, including those from within or outside the Company, and report that to the District Claims Manager, the Claims Representative, or the Senior Claims Representative responsible for working the Claims Representative’s assigned territory.

 Investigate and report accidental death claims, property protection claims, and payment to fire departments within established procedures.